QuickDrop: Efficient Federated Unlearning by Integrated Dataset Distillation: Evaluation

-\textbf{Unlearning a Single Class.} We first quantify the change in testing accuracy of target and non-target classes after the unlearning and recovery stages, using the \cifar dataset and $10$ clients.
-The network collaboratively unlearns from the model the knowledge corresponding to class 9 (digit \enquote{9}) by performing one round of unlearning and two rounds of recovery.
-Figure~\ref{Fig:Accuracy_one_request} shows the testing accuracy for each class over time in different colors when unlearning with \sys.
-When \sys starts the unlearning stage, we observe a rapid accuracy drop on the target class while the accuracy of non-target classes decreases as well.
+We first quantify the change in testing accuracy of target and non-target classes after the unlearning and recovery stages, using the \cifar dataset and $10$ clients.
+The network collaboratively unlearns from the model the knowledge corresponding to class $9$ (digit \enquote{$9$}) by performing one round of unlearning and two rounds of recovery.
+Figure~\ref{Fig:Accuracy_one_request} shows the testing accuracy for each class during six rounds in different colors when unlearning with \sys.
+When \sys starts the unlearning stage (round \num{2}), we observe a rapid accuracy drop on the target class while the accuracy of non-target classes decreases as well.
 This is because \ac{SGA} introduces some noise that affects non-target classes, even though the model parameters changed by \ac{SGA} are mainly for unlearning the knowledge of the target class.
-The recovery stage that starts at round 3, therefore, restores the accuracy of non-target classes by training the global model on all distilled data of the remaining classes using \ac{SGD}.
+We observe that even \emph{a single unlearning round is sufficient to unlearn all knowledge of the target class} (its accuracy drops to $0.82\%$), and executing additional unlearning rounds is futile.
+Therefore, we execute a single unlearning round for \sys in all remaining experiments.
+The recovery stage starts immediately after the unlearning stage (round \num{3}).
 Figure~\ref{Fig:Accuracy_one_request} shows that the accuracies of non-target classes after two recovery rounds are almost restored to their original values.
+We observed that executing additional recovery rounds did not improve the performance of non-target classes.
+In the following section, we validate that the accuracies obtained by \sys are consistent with those from \retrainor, demonstrating effective unlearning.